-- (2) These Procedures apply to all academic activities conducted by the University, including through its educational partnerships, except for research-related academic activities. - (3) These Procedures do not apply to Higher Degree Research teaching and learning, which is considered a research related academic activity for the purposes of this Policy.
+- (2) These Procedures apply to all academic activities conducted by the University, including through its educational partnerships, except for research-related academic activities, and activities completed by students admitted to an ELICOS or Enabling Program. - (3) These Procedures do not apply to Higher Degree Research teaching and learning, which is considered a research related academic activity for the purposes of this Policy.